Neural Configuration-Space Barriers for Manipulation Planning and Control: Introduction

 \section{Introduction}

 Efficient planning and safe control for high-degree-of-freedom (DoF) robotic manipulators are a central challenge in robotics, particularly when operating in cluttered and dynamic environments with noisy sensor measurements.
 Sampling-based motion planners, such as rapidly-exploring random trees (RRT) \cite{lavalle2001rapidly, wei2018method} and probabilistic roadmaps (PRM) \cite{kavraki1996probabilistic}, have gained widespread adoption for manipulator motion planning because they effectively explore high-dimensional spaces without exhaustive configuration-space discretization.
 Despite their strengths, these methods rely on frequent collision checks, making the efficiency and accuracy of collision checking a critical bottleneck.
-Moreover, in highly dynamic settings with sensor noise and rapidly changing obstacles, planning alone is insufficient to ensure safety during execution, promoting the integration of robust real-time control strategies.
+Moreover, in highly dynamic settings with sensor noise and rapidly changing obstacles, planning alone is insufficient to ensure safety during execution, necessitating real-time safety-aware control strategies.

-To address these challenges, signed distance functions (SDFs) have gained popularity for encoding the distance from any point in the workspace to the boundary of an object, thereby enabling precise collision checks and facilitating gradient-based optimization.
+To address these challenges, signed distance functions (SDFs) have gained popularity for continuously encoding the distance from any point in the workspace to the boundary of obstacles, thereby enabling precise collision checks and facilitating gradient-based optimization.
 Recently, neural networks have been leveraged to learn SDF representations of both environments \cite{deepsdf, sitzmann2020implicit, Long_learningcbf_ral21} and robot bodies \cite{koptev_neural_jsdf_2022, li2024representing, zhu2024efficient}, providing rich shape modeling along with efficient distance and gradient queries.
-Building on these advancements, neural SDFs have been adopted in motion planning \cite{zhu2024efficient, quintero_2024_ICRA_sdf_planning} and optimization-based safe control \cite{Long_learningcbf_ral21, singletary_2023_ral_sdf_cbf_qp}, yielding promising results in complex, dynamic scenarios.
+Building on these advancements, neural SDFs have been adopted in motion planning \cite{zhu2024efficient, quintero_2024_ICRA_sdf_planning,voxblox_Oleynikova} and optimization-based safe control \cite{Long_learningcbf_ral21, singletary_2023_ral_sdf_cbf_qp} for mobile robots, yielding promising results in complex, dynamic scenarios.